angrykoala/angrykoala.github.io/blog/2025-03-13-mindfck-devlog-1/index.md

 |  0  |  0  |  0  |  0  | ... |
 |  ^  |     |     |     |     |

 > Note that all bytes are initialized to 0.
-In memory diagrams I've numbered the bytes to better visualize what is happening.
+In memory diagrams, I've numbered the bytes to better visualize what is happening.
 These indexes are irrelevant to brainfuck.

 Brainfuck code is composed of 8 instructions[^1].
-Each one is represented with a single character.Any other character is ignored and is considered a _comment_.Here is a cheatsheet:
+Each one is represented with a single character.
+Any other character is ignored and is considered a _comment_.Here is a cheatsheet:

 | Command |                    Description                     |
 | :-----: | :------------------------------------------------: |